tu-studio/hpc-cluster-ml-workflow/docs/SETUP.md

 ### Build and Debug the Docker Image

-For building and debugging your Docker image, we recommended to install [Docker Desktop](https://www.docker.com/products/docker-desktop/).
+For debugging your Docker image locally, we recommended to install [Docker Desktop](https://www.docker.com/products/docker-desktop/).

 To build your Docker image, use the following command in your project directory: